-A tragic loss and a deep sadness ensues the Royal Canadian Navy and the entire military family.
-I can barely imagine the deep loss for their family members.
-My heart sank when I heard and read about this tragedy in the news last night and this morning.
-My thoughts and prayers go out for the military members and their families.
+A tragic loss and a deep sadness ensues the Royal Canadian Navy.
+An unimaginably deep loss for their family members.
+Many hearts must have sank upon hearing and reading about this tragedy in the news.
+Thoughts and prayers go out for the military members and their families.
 May God be with you all.

-I am still processing this loss.
 A scripture on the facebook page of SLt A. Cowbrough reads, “If God is for us, who can ever be against us?”
 Romans 8:31.
-Reading this on her fb provided some encouragement for me personally.
+This was on her social media.
+It provides some encouragement for all.
 God will always be for us.
 No death can can ever deter us from standing on guard for thee.

 Below are what is already public knowledge from the news media.